Nico4899/building-management/pages/task_processes.md

 # Task Processes

-In the following examples, are procedures for this microservice, they display its connection and coworking with domain microservices, frontend and their data exchange.
+In the following there are example procedures for this microservice, they display its connection and coworking with domain microservices and their data exchange.

 ## Application Microservice **`BuildingManagement`**